 Information regarding Council, Cabinet and committee meetings.
 You can find the agendas, minutes of previous meetings, as well as officer reports discussed at previous meetings.
 Information is also provided on dates of future meetings, and issues that will be discussed in future.

-It is also possible to subscribe to updates in order to receive information via e-mail regarding particular issues and committee meetings.
+It is possible to Subscribe to Updates in order to receive information via e-mail regarding particular issues and committee meetings

 To view documents in pdf format you will require the free Adobe Acrobat Reader software.